 Whether your apartment doesn’t have an AC or you’re just interested in saving on electric bills, you’ve come to the right place.
 Read on to learn about eleven techniques that can help you cool without air conditioning.
 There’s a lot to talk about, so let’s get started.

+The best way to cool a room without AC is to keep your curtains closed during the day.
 If you leave your curtains open, the sun will filter through the glass and heat the room.
 There’s no breeze associated with this heat - just pure heat.
 One of the best ways to cool down a room during the day is to close the curtains to block the sun.

 Keep the windows closed and covered during the day but open them up at night when it’s cooler outside.
 You can crack the windows while you sleep if you feel like your neighborhood is safe enough to do so.
 On top of this effort, open interior doors to permit the cold night air to travel throughout your home.